Quantum-classical eigensolver using multiscale entanglement renormalization

 In this work, we propose and analyze a hybrid quantum-classical variational eigensolver \cite{McClean2016-18} to overcome these limitations, where many-body ground states are approximated by adapted MERA states and (small) quantum computers are employed to efficiently execute tensor contractions.
-In this context, MERA have four advantages over other TNS: (i) MERA can be applied for systems with any number of spatial dimensions, (ii) all tensors are unitary or isometric, which allows for a rather direct implementation on quantum computers, (iii) sets of MERA are closed which implies that optimizers always exist \cite{Barthel2022-112}, and (iv) MERA expectation values for local operators depend only on narrow causal cones such that they can be evaluated exactly and large systems can be simulated on noisy intermediate-scale (NISQ) devices.
-Quantum algorithms using MPS for 1D systems were recently suggested in Refs.~\cite{Barratt2021-7,Liu2019-1,FossFeig2021-3,Smith2022-4,Chertkov2022-08}.
-Two prominent quantum-computing platforms are superconducting qubits \cite{Schoelkopf2008-451,Devoret2013-339} and ions in electromagnetic traps \cite{Cirac1995-74,Blatt2008-453}.
-Ion-trap systems with qubit shuttling capabilities \cite{Rowe2002-2,Hensinger2006-88,Walther2012-109} are particularly interesting for the quantum MERA scheme.
+In this context, MERA have four advantages over other TNS: (i) MERA can be applied for systems with any number of spatial dimensions, (ii) all tensors are unitary or isometric, which allows for a rather direct implementation on quantum computers, (iii) MERA expectation values for local operators depend only on narrow causal cones such that they can be evaluated exactly and large systems can be simulated on noisy intermediate-scale quantum (NISQ) devices, and (iv) sets of MERA are closed which implies that optimizers always exist \cite{Barthel2022-112}.
+Also, MERA optimizations are not hampered by barren plateaus \cite{Barthel2023_03,Miao2023_04}.